Churchill Borough Residents Voice Slew Of Concerns Over Potential Amazon Distribution Center

 Results from several studies were shared during the meeting.
 Those studies included air quality, sound, traffic, trees and more.
 The studies addressed topics residents are concerned about.

-A land development application and a conditional use application are pending for Hillwood Development to redevelop the 133-acre property.MORE NEWS: Q&A With UPMC Doctor On Which Activities Are Safe For Unvaccinated Children
+A land development application and a conditional use application are pending for Hillwood Development to redevelop the 133-acre property.MORE NEWS: Prantl's Bakery In Squirrel Hill Shut Down By Allegheny County Health Department

 The borough manager said the planning commission is expected to table the proposal and possibly make a final recommendation to borough council in June.
 If it is recommended, borough council could make their final decision in August or September.